syniuhin/Readily/codereview.md

 * **FIXED** - 'startReceiverActivity' should actually be a public static member of the RecieverActivity

 ###ReceiverActivity:
-* - you should never have a function which doesn't fit one screen (when you have to scroll to see the whole function body).
+* **FIXED** you should never have a function which doesn't fit one screen (when you have to scroll to see the whole function body).
 The 'onCreate' method should be broken down into smaller pieces
-* **FIXED** - I don't think you need this call 'requestWindowFeature(Window.FEATURE_ACTION_BAR);' on sdk v13 and up
+* **FIXED** I don't think you need this call 'requestWindowFeature(Window.FEATURE_ACTION_BAR);' on sdk v13 and up

 ##New comments